ifm/developerportal/_sources/documentation/DeviceConfiguration/ImagesDescription/confidenceImage.md.txt

 - 64: CONF_INVALID_RANGE - the pixel is outside of the measurement range;
 - 128: CONF_SUSPECT_PIXEL - this is a bad pixel on the chip;
 - 256: RESERVED
-- 512: CONF_EDGEPIXEL - edge pixels refer to the image edges which are sometimes invalidated by lateral filters;
+- 512: CONF_EDGEPIXEL or CONF_ISOLATED - edge pixels refer to the image edges which are sometimes invalidated by lateral filters, an isolated pixel is a pixel with random amplitude in an area where no amplitude is measured;
 - 1024: CONF_UNPLAUSIBLE - pixels remaining after shifting the [offset](documentation/O3R/Parameters/AcquisitionSettings/offset:Offset), between the camera and the beginning of the shifted range;
 - 2048: CONF_REFLECTIVITY - the [reflectivity](documentation/O3R/Parameters/Filters/minReflectivity:Minimum%20Reflectivity) is below the threshold;
 - 4096: CONF_DYNAMIC_AMPLITUDE - the pixel is probably part of the halo around a very bright object (see the [dynamic amplitude threshold *(documentation coming soon)*](INSERT-LINK) and the [stray-light filter](documentation/O3R/Parameters/Filters/strayLight:Stray%20Light%20Filter));
 - 16384: CONF_MIXEDPIXEL - the pixel is a [mixed pixel](documentation/O3R/Parameters/Filters/mixedPixelFilter:Mixed%20Pixel%20Filter), part of which is measuring the object and the other part the background;
-- 32768: CONF_ISOLATED - an isolated pixel with random amplitude in an area where no amplitude is measured.
+- 32768: CROSSTALK: the pixel is invalidated because of detected interference from other sources.